victorvh/GameOfLife/README.md

 # GameOfLife
 ##The following things can be configured for this game:

 Width / Height of window.
+When the game is launched this cannot be changed.

 Number of columns and rows of cells.